cabforum/servercert/docs/BR.md

 1. self-audits performed to fulfill the requirements in [Section 8.7](#87-self-audits); and
 2. the logging requirements of [Section 5.4.1](#541-types-of-events-recorded).

+The above exclusions notwithstanding, the CA MUST retain information sufficient to verify that DNSSEC validation is being carried out in accordance with the requirements contained in the rest of [Section 4.2.2.2](#4222-dnssec-validation-requirements).

 ### 4.2.3 Time to process certificate applications

 No stipulation.